RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 mvn spring-boot:run
 ```

-You should see the following output as shown in the image folders attached.
-Please verify and make sure you see the Kafka comits and Kafka producer lines in your run
+You should see the following output as below once you run your app.
+Make sure it has connected to Azure EventHub namespace.
+Screen image available in the image folder of this project.
+Please verify and make sure you see the Kafka commits and Kafka producer lines in your run

 <img src="images/SpringBootApp-Connecting-2-EH.png">